 - 1. The RWA may modify these Rules and Regulations at any time. - 2.
 The RWA's regulations regarding the extension of water mains are available as a separate document. - 3.
 Services performed after hours or on weekends or holidays are subject to special charges. - 4.
 During drought conditions, or when it is in the best interest of the public, the RWA may curtail or suspend entirely the use of water for non-essential purposes.
 The RWA will not be liable for any losses incurred because of the curtailment or suspension of service. - 5.
 Without special written permission from the RWA, no owner or tenant may supply water, whether metered or otherwise, to other persons.
 Individuals, moreover, may not permit any connection to be made on their premises for the supply of water to other premises.
 This prohibition applies whether or not the other premises are owned by the same individual or another party. - 6.
 Customers must allow employees or duly authorized representatives of the RWA, when identified by proper badges, uniforms or written authority, to have access to their premises at all reasonable hours for the purpose of reading, testing, installing, changing and removing meters, inspecting all plumbing connections, fixtures and mains, collecting water samples for testing, and other purposes as are necessary under these Rules or when it appears that there is a violation of these Rules and Regulations. - 7.
 All owners, lessees, agents, tenants, and users of water service must keep their pipes and fixtures in good working order and protected from frost, and make their water meters accessible. - 8.
 Customers should avoid all unnecessary waste of water.
 Under emergency conditions, and with the consent of the RWA, water may be left running to prevent freezing of the customer's pipes.
-The customer must pay for the water used for these purposes, and take corrective action to protect the pipes before the next winter season. - 9.
-Air conditioning or refrigeration installations totaling over a three-ton capacity must have water conserving equipment to reuse the water.
+The customer must pay for the water used for these purposes, and take corrective action to protect the pipesbefore the next winter season. - 9.
+Air conditioning or refrigeration installations totaling over a three-ton capacity must have water conserving equipment to reuse the water. - 10.The RWA offers free water consumption monitoring and usage alert tools to customers.
+However, the customer has the sole responsibility to monitor their water consumption at the customer's location.
+The RWA provides this alert system as a courtesy only, and providing this courtesy service to its customers in no way creates legal liability on the part of RWA.